drossi96/TensSunglassesSite/README.md

 - Browse the sunglasses collection.
 - Use the filter to search for specific styles or colors.
 - Click on a product for more details.
+- Use the on/off filter to see the visual effect each lens has on the naked eye.

 ## Contact